CEU-Economics-and-Business/ECBS-5147-Data-Engineering-2-Cloud-Computing/serverless.md

 + **Key phrases** – Amazon Comprehend extracts key phrases that appear in a document\.
 For example, a document about a basketball game might return the names of the teams, the name of the venue, and the final score\.
 + **Language** – Amazon Comprehend identifies the dominant language in a document\.
 Amazon Comprehend can identify 100 languages\.
 + **Sentiment** – Amazon Comprehend determines the emotional sentiment of a document\.
 Sentiment can be positive, neutral, negative, or mixed\.
 + **Syntax** – Amazon Comprehend parses each word in your document and determines the part of speech for the word\.
-For example, in the sentence "It is raining today is Seattle," "it" is identified as a pronoun, "raining" is identified as a verb, and "Seattle" is identified as a proper noun\.
+For example, in the sentence "It is raining today in Seattle," "it" is identified as a pronoun, "raining" is identified as a verb, and "Seattle" is identified as a proper noun\.

 **Amazon Comprehend can examine and analyze documents in these languages:**